avf/mobile-app-dev/lectures/index.md

 - [Swift Guided Tour](https://docs.swift.org/swift-book/GuidedTour/GuidedTour.html)
 - [Swift Language Guide](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html)

+### Attendance

+If you can’t come to the lecture, or will be late/leave early, please send me an email in advance to inform me of your absence.
+Please don't tell me at the lecture or via Telegram, since it’s hard for me to keep track of who is excused if I have to use multiple communication channels.

+If you miss one of the lectures with a scheduled code review for one of the exercises, you’ll be given another chance to complete it in the following lecture that you attend.
+Please note that this doesn’t affect the deadline for submitting the code itself.
+Make sure to take another look at the code before the code review, since you’ll be graded on your understanding of the code and concepts, not the code itself.

+Also, due to FH rules, to pass this course, an attendance of 80% or more is required.
+For more information please see the FH wide rules on attendance in the "Studien- and Prüfungsordnung" which you can find [here](https://www.fh-campuswien.ac.at/die-fh/organisation/hochschulleitung.html).

 ### Stanford Course

 Some of the lectures will be loosely based on the Stanford course CS193P from the fall 2018 semester.
 The videos for this course are on [YouTube](https://www.youtube.com/playlist?list=PLPA-ayBrweUzGFmkT_W65z64MoGnKRZMq), and the [lecture slides, exercises and code are also available](https://drive.google.com/open?id=1-TWZDChwwzkiGzt78QlPZDzN-j82JfR6).